Clean by Design | Laundry Spaces with Function and Personality Make Washing Less of a Load

 Being able to hang clothes directly from the dryer, or even straight from the washer, or after being ironed will help keep them looking fresh.
 A custom clothes rail to airdry clothes can be installed; a portable drying rack might work if you have space.
 Another quick fix is to hang tension rods at or above head height to allow you to keep hanging clothes tidy; just make sure the rods can withstand the weight of the clothing.
 Skinny, no-slip hangers help save space.

 Install shelving systems in vertical spaces.
 Open shelving is particularly functional for your most-used items; a deep shelf over front-loading machines can double as a folding station.
+Find the best top loader washing machines here.
 Be sure to invest in durable materials, as these shelves will see lots of use.
 Also, peg boards can be hung up near the top of the walls, and items (think laundry baskets, drying racks and even an ironing board) can be hung from hooks in the pegs.